reductstore/reductstore/docs/http-api/entry-api.md

 **x-reduct-time** - UNIX timestamp of the record in microseconds

-**x-reduct-last** - 1 - if a record is the last record in the query
+**x-reduct-last** - 1 - if a record is the last record in the query (deprecated since version 1.4, use NoContent response)

 **x-reduct-label-\<name>** - a value of the \<name> label